 compile-file

-compile-file input-file &key output-file verbose print external-format
+input-file &key output-file verbose

-output-truename, warnings-p, failure-p
+⇒ output-truename, warnings-p, failure-p

-input-filea pathname designator.
-(Default fillers for unspecified components are taken from
+input-file | a pathname designator.
+(Default fillers for unspecified components are taken from |

-output-filea pathname designator.
-The default is implementation-defined.
+output-file | a pathname designator.
+The default is implementation-defined. |

-verbosea generalized boolean.
-The default is the value of *compile-verbose*.
+verbose | a generalized boolean.
+The default is the value of *compile-verbose*. |

-printa generalized boolean.
-The default is the value of *compile-print*.
+a generalized boolean.
+The default is the value of *compile-print*. | |

-external-formatan external file format designator.
-The default is :default.
+external-format | an external file format designator.

-output-truenamea pathname (the truename of the output file), or nil.
+output-truename | a pathname (the truename of the output file), or nil. |

 compile-file transforms the contents of the file specified by input-file into implementation-dependent binary data which are placed in the file specified by output-file.